 Mark 3:20–22 (NIV): 20 Then Jesus entered a house, and again a crowd gathered, so that he and his disciples were not even able to eat.
 21 When his family heard about this, they went to take charge of him, for they said, “[He is out of his mind].”
 22 And the teachers of the law who cameContinue reading “When we have power and no authority”

 Our true fear as culturalized Christians is we like power and provision.
 We’re doing well.
 We’re in the spheres of influence.
 To give that up willingly is an abhorrent thought.

 John Fea calls them “court evangelicals.”
 I want to go a bit further and use the term: “culturalized Christians.”
 It’s not a good term, but I start there.

 18 Pray in the Spirit at all times in every prayer and supplication.
 To that end keep alert and always persevere in supplication for all the saints.
 (Eph.
 6:18)

 “You unbelieving and perverse generation,” Jesus replied, “how long shall I stay with you and put up with you?
 Bring your son here.”
 (Luke 9:41, NIV)

 And so it was with me, brothers and sisters.
 When I came to you, I did not come with eloquence or human wisdom as I proclaimed to you the testimony about God.
 For I resolved to know nothing while I was with you except Jesus Christ and him crucified.
 I came to you in weaknessContinue reading “The loss of “power” and finding POWER”

-The devil led him up to a high place and showed him in an instant all the kingdoms of the world.
+The temptation to avoid: The devil led him up to a high place and showed him in an instant all the kingdoms of the world.
 And he said to him, “I will give you all their authority and splendor; it has been given to me, and I can give it to anyone I want to.Continue reading “The temptation to avoid and the invitation to grasp”